 Neurological problems are not always apparent at first.
 A car accident may occur, then days or weeks later a patient may experience problems.
 Common indications of a long-term neurological problem include headaches, or tingling at the joints.
 Before seeking advice from attorneys, it is advised to seek medical help from a health professional to determine the cause of the problem.
 If the cause is a neurological problem, you may be entitled to compensation for your injuries.
 Medical costs include tests, prescription drugs, and rehabilitation.

 According to the CDC, each year, 80,000-90,000 people experience problems associated with traumatic brain injuries.
 Males reported more traumatic brain accidents, making up 78.8 percent, while females made up 21.2 percent.
 Deaths from head injuries make up about 34 percent of all deaths.
 The most common neurological injury causes are from falls, car accidents, and abrupt blows the head.
 The most common types of accidents that lead to death from neurological problems are car accidents and suicides.
+An experienced traumatic brain injury lawyer can help you get the compensation you deserve.

 A neurological injury is one that includes damage to the nervous system.
 The nervous system has two parts: the central nervous system and the peripheral nervous system.
 The peripheral nervous system includes the actual nerves.
 The central nervous system includes the brain and spinal cord.
 The most common types of injuries sustained are at the central nervous system.